 C. Delegates must be active members in good standing of the association that are representing as indicated on the official NAHU membership roster.

 Notwithstanding the above, with the approval of the state or local member association involved, past state presidents who are current members in good standing may be assigned to fill any unused state or local delegate position in the state in which they were president.

 Section 3.
 Each state and local association may designate one alternate for each of its delegates.
 A designated alternate may replace a delegate unable to fulfill his/her voting duty upon certification of his/her qualification to serve according to the requirements above.
-All alternates must be identified and credentialed no less than twelve (12) hours before the opening of the House of Delegates
+All alternates must be identified and credentialed by the deadline established by the Election Committee.

 Section 4.
 For purposes of transacting business in the House of Delegates a quorum shall be at least a majority of the duly registered delegates representing no less than twenty-five (25) percent of the association's state and local associations.

 Section 5.
 The Annual Meeting of the House of Delegates shall be in the month of June or July unless physically impossible.
 In the event the Annual Meeting cannot be held in June or July, it shall be held in the month of May.

 A. Elect or remove officers and Trustees of NAHU,

 B. Suggest and recommend policy to the Board of Trustees,

 C. Amend these Bylaws,